ecadlabs/taquito/integration-tests/README.md

 ## Testing Baking and Governance Operations with Flextesa

-We provide a shell script `integration-tests/sandbox-bakers.sh` for setting up and runnng a mini net of bakers with Flextesa.
+We provide a shell script `integration-tests/sandbox-bakers.sh` for setting up and running a mini net of bakers with Flextesa.
-The default vaues for the sandbox include
+The default values for the sandbox include
   - blocks_per_voting_period=12
   - extra_dummy_proposals_batch_size=2
   - extra_dummy_proposals_batch_level=2,4